ashishagarwal1/android-boilerplate/README.md

 * Update `proguard-rules.pro` to keep models (see TODO in file) and add extra rules to file if needed.
 * Update README with information relevant to the new project.
 * Update LICENSE to match the requirements of the new project.
+* To inspect app calls, db etc. create build with dbAccess flavour.
+To read more how to view.
+Click on this [link](http://facebook.github.io/stetho/)

 ## License